maximumberlin76-gif/Endogenous-Dynamics-of-the-Continuum/EDK_theorem_framework_EN_RU/chapter_03/chapter_03_EN_RU.md

 Friction and stochastic noise of the medium continuously shift the axis of the oscillator, generating the dissipative trace D(n).

-However, the gyroscopic moment arising thereby and the return vector of elastic resistance of the contact plane act as a phase-calibration function through the wave channel em_only.
+However, the gyroscopic moment arising thereby and the return vector of elastic resistance of the contact plane act as a function of phase calibration through the wave channel em_only.

-The creative resource Theta_N transforms the energy of falling into precessional acceleration, thanks to which interval-by-interval balance and tact-by-tact connectedness of the structure in real time are preserved up to the final closure of the wave contour within the boundaries of the window of possibilities Omega.
+The creative resource Theta_N transforms the energy of falling into precession acceleration, thanks to which interval-by-interval balance and tact-by-tact connectedness of structure in real time are preserved up to the final closure of the wave contour within the boundaries of the window of possibilities Omega.

-Precession-nutation shifts as a consequence of dynamic asymmetry of parameters of forms of structural self-organization of Matter of Space Time clearly demonstrate the fractal principle of nestedness of rotational domains.
+Precession-nutation shifts as a consequence of dynamic asymmetry of parameters of forms of structural self-organization of Matter of Space Time visibly demonstrate the fractal principle of embeddedness of rotational domains.

-The dynamic inclination and spiral self-oscillation of the macroscopic disk recursively duplicate quantum spin precessions of nuclei and elementary oscillators of Matter of Space Time under the influence of external calibrating fields.
+The dynamic inclination and spiral-like self-oscillation of the macroscopic disk recursively duplicate quantum spin precessions of nuclei and elementary oscillators of Matter of Space Time under the influence of external calibrating fields.

-Without this irreducible angular shift, the transition from tact to tact would be deprived of a directed vector of development, which would lead to the stoppage of resonant synchronization of Matter of Space Time.
+Without this ineradicable angular shift, the transition from tact to tact would be deprived of a directed vector of development, which would lead to stopping of resonance synchronization of Matter of Space Time.

-Thus, precession-nutation shifts as a consequence of dynamic asymmetry of parameters of forms of structural self-organization of Matter of Space Time translate the potential stagnation of static symmetry into creative work for complication and dynamic retention of the standing waves of the object.
+Thus, precession-nutation shifts as a consequence of dynamic asymmetry of parameters of forms of structural self-organization of Matter of Space Time translate potential stagnation of static symmetry into creative work for complexification and dynamic retention of standing waves of the object.

 ---

 #### 3.17.
-Cosmological Anisotropy and Vortex Architectonics of Parameters of Forms of Structural Self-Organization of Matter of Space Time
+Cosmological anisotropy and vortex architectonics of parameters of forms of structural self-organization of Matter of Space Time

-Cosmological anisotropy and vortex architectonics of parameters of forms of structural self-organization of Matter of Space Time fix the universal character of dynamic asymmetry at macroscopic and megagalactic levels of nestedness of the Continuum.
+Cosmological anisotropy and vortex architectonics of parameters of forms of structural self-organization of Matter of Space Time fix the universal character of dynamic asymmetry at the macroscopic and megagalactic levels of embeddedness of the continuum.

-The observed inclinations of the axes of rotation of planetary bodies, precession-nutation oscillations of stellar systems, and chiral twisting of spiral arms of galaxies prove the impossibility of the existence of ideal orthogonal axes and flat closed trajectories in a real noisy medium.
+Observable inclinations of axes of rotation of planetary bodies, precession-nutation oscillations of stellar systems and chiral twistedness of spiral arms of galaxies prove the impossibility of existence of ideal orthogonal axes and flat closed trajectories in the real noisy medium.

-Any cosmic structure is realized not as a closed static system, but as a space-time nonlinear vortex, the step of tact-by-tact unfolding and folding of which is determined by the hierarchy of phase-calibration functions.
+Any cosmic structure is realized not as a closed static system, but as a space-time nonlinear vortex, the step of tact-by-tact unfolding and folding of which is determined by the hierarchy of functions of phase calibration.

-Cosmological anisotropy and vortex architectonics of parameters of forms of structural self-organization of Matter of Space Time ensure global elastic resistance to dissipation through continuous transformation of kinetic energy of direct motion into torsion-gyroscopic moments of retention.
+Cosmological anisotropy and vortex architectonics of parameters of forms of structural self-organization of Matter of Space Time ensure global elastic resistance to dissipation due to continuous transformation of kinetic energy of direct motion into torsion-gyroscopic moments of retention.

-The mutual inclination of the planes of planetary orbits to the vector of motion of the central star forms a three-dimensional spiral trajectory that excludes the emergence of singularities and excessive rigidity of the gravitational field.
+The mutual inclination of planes of planetary orbits to the vector of motion of the central star forms a three-dimensional spiral-like trajectory, excluding the emergence of singularities and excessive rigidity of the gravitational field.

-The return vector of retention of masses is realized through coherent resonant coupling of wave contours of the medium and form, where the dissipative trace D(n) of the interstellar medium is compensated by the creative resource Theta_N of the system core, retaining the criterion C(t) > P(t) within the window of possibilities Omega.
+The return vector of retention of masses is realized through coherent resonance coupling of wave contours of the medium and form, where the dissipative trace D(n) of the interstellar medium is compensated by the creative resource Theta_N of the core of the system, retaining the criterion C(t) > P(t) inside the window of possibilities Omega.

-Cosmological anisotropy and vortex architectonics of parameters of forms of structural self-organization of Matter of Space Time clearly close the triad of laws of nonlinear form-generation within the framework of through fractal nestedness of domains.
+Cosmological anisotropy and vortex architectonics of parameters of forms of structural self-organization of Matter of Space Time visibly close the triad of laws of nonlinear form-formation within the framework of through fractal embeddedness of domains.

-The spiral vortex of the galactic disk recursively translates its geometric and phase parameters to the level of planetary systems, planetary geospheres, and, down to the micro-level, to tact-by-tact calibration of phase angles of elementary oscillators.
+The spiral vortex of the galactic disk recursively translates its geometric and phase parameters to the level of planetary systems, planetary geospheres and, down to the microlevel, to tact-by-tact calibration of phase angles of elementary oscillators.

-Resonant synchronization of Matter of Space Time connects these scale levels into a unified coordinated wave monolith protected from thermal and entropic degradation.
+Resonance synchronization of Matter of Space Time connects these scale levels into a single coordinated wave monolith, protected from thermal and entropic degradation.

-Thus, cosmological anisotropy and vortex architectonics of parameters of forms of structural self-organization of Matter of Space Time act as the highest manifestation of the semantic matrix that ensures the discrete accuracy and continuity of reproduction of the architectonics of the Continuum through counter-processes of unfolding and folding of its metric parameters.
+Thus, cosmological anisotropy and vortex architectonics of parameters of forms of structural self-organization of Matter of Space Time act as the highest manifestation of the semantic matrix, ensuring discrete precision and continuity of reproduction of the architectonics of the continuum through counter processes of unfolding and folding of its metric parameters.

 ---